cynthiatreger/er-resiliency/README.md

 ![](images/active-active.png)

-For reliable On-Prem connectivity it is also recommended to terminate the primary and the secondary links of an ExpressRoute circuit on 2 separate customer routers (orange highlight).
+To prevent a single point of failure, it also recommended to terminate the primary and the secondary links of an ExpressRoute circuit on 2 separate customer routers as highlighted in orange.

 ## 3.3.
 Prevent Availability Zone Failure